-The District will continue to provide a Section 125 Cafeteria Plan that employees may use to pay for the cost of medical, dental, and vision insurance as well as Dependent Care and Medical Reimbursements on a pretax basis.
+The District will continue to provide a Section 125 Cafeteria Plan that employees may use to pay for the cost of medical, dental, and vision insurance as well as Dependent Care and

+Medical Reimbursements on a pretax basis.
 The District will provide a contribution into the Cafeteria Plan sufficient to pay for dental and vision insurance, plus an additional amount toward medical insurance as described below.
 The Cafeteria Plan contribution will be adjusted as described below.

-1. District contributions for health benefits, effective the first full pay period after Board adoption of this Terms document, shall be equal to the 2022 Kaiser monthly premiums as follows::
+1. Effective the first full pay period following Board adoption of this Agreement, District contributions for health benefits shall be equal to the 2023-Kaiser monthly premiums as follows:

-Employee Only: \$857.06 per month Employee Plus One: \$1,714.12 per month
+Employee Only: \$913.74 per month Employee Plus One: \$1,827.48 per month

-Employee Plus Two or More: \$2,228.36 per month
+Employee Plus Two or More: \$2,375.72 per month